Faster Symmetric Rendezvous on Four or More Locations: Preliminaries

 \subsection{Home Location and Round-based Strategies}

 We only consider strategies that choose the first location uniformly at random, independently of what follows.
-Let~$\sigma$ be such a strategy, and let~$t_\sigma$ be the random variable equal to the number of steps until rendezvous, assuming this number is at least one, i.e.,~$t_\sigma\coloneqq T_\sigma\mathds{1}_{T_\sigma>1}$.
+Let~$\sigma$ be such a strategy, and let~$t_\sigma$ denote a random variable distributed as \(T_\sigma\) conditional on \(T_\sigma>0\).
 Then

-We will henceforth use~$t_\sigma$, with the knowledge that the players start at distinct locations at time~$0$.
+From now on, we will analyze the expected meeting times of strategies in terms of~$t_{\sigma}$.
 For simplicity, we will further assume a \textit{universal labeling} of the locations under which player~$i\in\{1,2\}$ starts at location~$i$ at time~$0$ and then visits a (random) sequence~$s^i\colon\NN\to[n]$ of locations.
 We will refer to the location~$i$ at which player~$i$ starts as the player's \emph{home location}.
 That the strategies we use are symmetric will be readily appreciated from their definition.

 We will focus on \textit{round-based strategies} with rounds of length~$\ell$ for some~$\ell\in\NN$, or~\emph{$\ell$-strategies} for short.
 The time steps between~$(r-1)\ell+1$ and~$r\ell$ for~$r\in\NN$ will be called the \emph{$r$th round}.
 Players decide at the beginning of a round whether they stay at their home location for the entire round or move, possibly in a random way, across locations; this process is repeated until rendezvous.
 More formally, player~$i\in\{1,2\}$ chooses a sequence~$\chi^i_1,\chi^i_2,\ldots$, where~$\chi^i_r\in\{\stay,\move\}$ for each~$r\in\NN$, and a sequence~$\pi^i_1,\pi^i_2,\ldots$, where~$\pi^i_r\colon [\ell]\to [n]$ is a sequence of length~$\ell$ for each~$r\in\NN$.
 If~$\chi^i_r=\stay$, then~$s^i((r-1)\ell+j)=i$ for all~$j\in [\ell]$, \ie player~$i$ \emph{stays} at her home location during the~$r$th round.
 If~$\chi^i_r=\move$, then~$s^i((r-1)\ell+j)=\pi^i_{r}(j)$ for every~$j\in [\ell]$, \ie player~$i$ \textit{moves} across locations in an order given by~$\pi^i_{r}$.
 A particular round-based strategy is completely defined by the round length~$\ell$ and the distributions from which the sequences~$\chi^i_1,\chi^i_2,\ldots$ and~$\pi^i_1,\pi^i_2,\ldots$ are drawn.